kjosib/kjosib.github.io/voice/zero.md

 * Frequent Cough
 * Scratchy voice
 * Persistent lump in throat
+* Persistent tension in face, jaws, or neck

 If something you do with your voice is ever *physically* painful, **STOP** what you are doing immediately.
 ***IT WAS WRONG!***